didpandaeatcake/copy-file-In-chunks/README.md

 python copy_in_chunks.py "C:\testfile.txt" "X:\testfile.txt"  --chunk_size [optional default 50MB]

 ```
-if you want 50MB chunk size, it is set by default, in case 100MB then
+if you want 50MB chunk size, it is set by default, in case 100MB then use this

 ```